-Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Check to enable guerre abover for individual quitab porte Enable Check to enable queue shaper for individual switch ports
+Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Check to anable guerre chaper for individual switch ports Enable Check to enable queue shaper for individual switch ports

-500 .
-This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
 Configures the rate of each queue shaper.
-The default value is Queues Shaper Unit 500.
+The default value is 500.
 This value is restricted to 100 to 1000000 when the Unit is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
-Queue Shaper Excess Excess bandwidth Allows the queue to use excess bandwidth Configures the weight of each queue.
-The default value is 1 7.
+Configures the rate of each queue shaper.
+The default value is 500.
+This value is restricted to 100 to 1000000 when the Unit" is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
+Allows the guess to use everes handwidth Allows the queue to use excess bandwidth Configures the weight of each queue.
+The default value is 17.
 This value is restricted to 1 to 100.
-This parameter is only shown This value is restricted to 1 to 100.
-This parameter is only shown if Weight Scheduler Mode is set to Weighted.
-Queue Scheduler Shows the weight of the queue in percentage.
-This parameter is Percent only shown if Scheduler Mode is set to Weighted.
-Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
-The default value is 50 0.
-Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbp s, and it is restricted to 1 to 3300 when the Unit is Mbps .
-Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
+This parameter is only shown if Scheduler Mode is set to Weighted.
+Shows the weight of the queue in percentage.
+This parameter is only shown if Scheduler Mode is set to Weighted .
+Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
+The default value is 500.
+This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
+Configures the unit of measurement for each port shaper rate as kbps or Mbps.
 The default value is kbps.